chunhuili/cpvalidate/README.md

 <details><summary><strong>mimes</strong>:extension_a,extension_b,...</summary>

-The `$_FILES` item under validation must have a MIME type corresponding to one of the listed extensions.
+The `$_FILES` item under Cpvalidate must have a MIME type corresponding to one of the listed extensions.

 </details>